-860 Consumer Economics: 1 Trimester
+860 Financial Literacy for Life: 1 Trimester

-Students will learn how to become a wise consumer through budgeting to save money, financial planning, and decision-making strategies.
+Students will learn how to become a wise consumer through budgeting to save money, learning financial pitfalls, analyzing investment tactics through risks/rewards, and managing credit scores.
 This course takes a hands-on and interactive approach to learning financial literacy.
-Other topics include planning for large purchases such as buying or leasing a car, leasing an apartment, managing credit, and paying for ongoing education such as college or training.
+Other topics include planning for large purchases such as: buying or leasing a car, leasing an apartment and paying for ongoing education such as college or training.
 This class includes real-life scenarios to provide students with the knowledge needed to plan for the future and achieve personal financial goals.